MusaibSyd/Deep-learning/README.md

-# using publicly available data to explore machine learning and deep learning
+# Using publicly available data to learn machine learning and deep learning